koxudaxi/tagstr/docs/pep.rst

 - `args[0]` is still the string, this time with a trailing space
 - `args[1]` is an interpolation expression -- the ``{name}`` part
+- `args[2]` is the final string segment of the greeting with a leading space.
 - Tag strings represent this interpolation part as a *thunk*
 - A thunk is a tuple whose first item is a lambda
 - Calling this lambda evaluates the expression using the usual lexical scoping